 When the 2021 specialty doctor pay scale was being designed, it was intended that no one would see their pay decrease through transferring to the new contract.

 However, the 3% increase on the 2008 contract, and it being backdated to April, means that, in the first year, a far greater number of individuals will see an immediate reduction in their basic pay by moving to the 2021 contract.

 It was already the case that associate specialists on the 2008 contract would see no increase in basic pay from transferring to the 2021 specialist contract.
 Those at or near the top of the scale would also have seen their basic pay frozen through pay protection, which would have implications for their pension contributions.
 After the 3% pay award, there is even less reason for existing associate specialists to transfer.

 Because the pay protection offered will be based on the salary they would have been earning before the pay award was added, it is very clear that they would be better off remaining on the associate specialist contract in terms of basic pay.

-For England, we have set out the issue in greater detail:
+For England and Northern Ireland, we have set out the issue in greater detail:

 We have highlighted the negative impact that the pay award decision will have.
-We are calling upon the governments, as a minimum, to offer pay protection to those transferring.
+We called upon the governments, as a minimum, to offer pay protection to those transferring.

 This is so that they don’t see their pay reduce in the short term and can continue to receive the other benefits of the contract, such as the safeguards to protect work/life balance, the increased on-call availability supplements, and the additional day of annual leave after seven years in the grade.